Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 ## Q5: Provide an overview and description of a standard software testing process (100-200 words)

+Software testing is utilizing software with the intention of discovering and documenting bugs.
+It is one of the ways we verify our code executes successfully and as intended.

+Software testing process is the a process that ensures that software is checked and bugs are eliminated in a timely and and efficient manner.

+A project should begin with a Test strategy and a Test plan.
+This formal document contains the softwares systems, configurations, features and details how the tests will be carried out.
+Processes, approaches, schedule.

+Next you need to design the tests around what information you gathered druing the stratergy and testing phase.

+Next you need to execute the tests as designed as per your project management methodology

+Finally you need to consider exit criteria.
+All planned tests should be have been covered with a 90% success rate and all critical defects must be 100% fixed

 ## Q6: Discuss and analyse requirements related to information system security (100-200 words)

 ## Q7: Discuss common methods of protecting information and data (100-200 words)